snoopy3476/WslCmd/README.md

 ### Detached process mode (GUI program mode)
-- **Note that 'X server for Windows' (WSLg, VcXsrv, etc.) is required for running GUI programs!**
+- **Note that 'Linux GUI server for Windows' (WSLg, VcXsrv, etc.) is required for running GUI programs!**
-- Running a command starting with a '!' will run the command as a detached, backgroud process
+- Running a command starting with a `!` will run the command as a detached, backgroud process
   - Detached background process here does not tied to the running shell, so you can close the shell after running it
   - This is useful when you want to execute GUI program of WSL
   - *Ex)*